-Through the Religion and Foreign Policy initiative, CFR serves as a resource for the faith community, bringing together congregational and lay leaders, religion scholars, and representatives of faith-based organizations for conversations on issues at the intersection of religion and global affairs.
-Through conference calls, a national roundtable series, and an annual workshop in New York, CFR builds meaningful connections and provides religious leaders with resources to inform their sermons and foster dialogue within their congregations.
+CFR’s Religion and Foreign Policy (RFP) Program advances understanding of the forces shaping international relations through exchange between faith leaders and policymakers.
+By bringing together congregational and lay leaders, religion scholars, representatives of faith-based organizations, CFR creates a forum for interfaith dialogue with policy experts.
+A conference call series, roundtables, and an annual workshop in New York, provides religious leaders with resources to foster dialogue on the international issues affecting their congregations.

 The Congress and U.S. Foreign Policy program connects members of the U.S. House and Senate and their staffs with information and analysis on a wide range of international and economic issues.
 It offers a distinctive, nonpartisan forum to convene policymakers with CFR fellows and leading experts in their fields.
 The program brings CFR experts to the Hill for briefings, roundtable discussions, and to deliver congressional testimony, and produces a timely enewsletter for congressional staff.

 State and Local Officials Initiative